wsapiens/backoffice-systems/README.md

 ## Web Service Endpoints Test

-I see the BRAND_ID in .tsv file as good candidate of the primary key for BRAND table.
+I see the `BRAND_ID` in .tsv file as good candidate of the primary key for `BRAND` table.
-And Brand Name better be unique, so I put unique constraint on name column in BRAND table.
+And Brand Name better be unique, so I put unique constraint on `NAME` column in `BRAND` table.
-So when change entry in BRAND table, change name to different unique name. changing ID will cause other entry has the ID to be changed or new entry will be added with the ID
+So when change entry in BRAND table, change name to different unique name.

 * Read Brands